OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

     This function is called each time a page is completed.
 It helps in resetting the buffers used by the driver.

+    ```c
     bool pcl_rendpage(
         pappl_job_t      *job,
         pappl_poptions_t *options,
         pappl_device_t   *device,
         unsigned         page
     )
+    ```

     The End Page function receives four arguments that are Job, Job Options, Device, and Page Number.

+    * The "job" argument provides the current job object.
+    * The "options" pointer provides the current [print job options](#pappl_pr_options_s).
+    * The "device" argument is a pointer used to send data to the printer.
+    * The "page" argument specifies the current page number staring at `0`.

     The function returns true on success and false on failure.

 ___

 * <h3 id = "rstartjob"> Start Job Function </h3>

-    This function is called when starting a job.
-The job data is stored with the job.
+    This function is called at the beginning of a job to allow the driver to initialize the printer for the current job.

+    ```c
     bool pcl_rstartjob(
         pappl_job_t      *job,
         pappl_poptions_t *options,
         pappl_device_t   *device
     );
+    ```

     The Start-Job function, like the End Job Function, receives three arguments that are Job, Job Options, and device.

+    * The "job" argument provides the current job object.
+    * The "options" pointer provides the current [print job options](#pappl_pr_options_s).
+    * The "device" argument is a pointer used to send data to the printer.

     The function returns true on success and false on failure.

 ___

 * <h3 id = "rstartpage"> Start Page Function </h3>

-    This function is called when starting a page.
+    This function is called when starting a page to allow the driver to do any per-page initialization and/or memory allocations and send any printer commands that are necessary to start a new page.
 Information regarding the page is obtained from the page header and attributes like resolution, margins, page size, orientation, and graphics are set appropriately.

+    ```c
     bool pcl_rstartpage(
         pappl_job_t      *job,
         pappl_poptions_t *options,
         pappl_device_t   *device,
         unsigned         page
     )
+    ```

     The Start Page function receives four arguments that are Job, Job Options, Device, and Page Number.

+    * The "job" argument provides the current job object.
+    * The "options" pointer provides the current [print job options](#pappl_pr_options_s).
+    * The "device" argument is a pointer used to send data to the printer.
+    * The "page" argument specifies the current page number staring at `0`.

     The function returns true on success and false on failure.

 ___

 * <h3 id = "writeline"> Write Line Function </h3>

-    This function writes a line of graphics.
+    This function writes a line of graphics and is called for each raster line on the page.
+It is typically responsible for dithering and compressing the raster data for the printer.

+    ```c
     bool pcl_rwrite(
         pappl_job_t         *job,
         pappl_poptions_t    *options,
         pappl_device_t      *device,
         unsigned            y,
         const unsigned char *pixels
     )
+    ```

     The Write Line function receives five arguments that are Job, Job Options, Device, Line number, and Line.

+    * The "job" argument provides the current job object.
+    * The "options" pointer provides the current [print job options](#pappl_pr_options_s).
+    * The "device" argument is a pointer used to send data to the printer.
+    * The "y" argument specifies the current line number.
+    * The "pixels" argument is a pointer to the content of current line.

     The function returns true on success and false on failure.

 ___

 * <h3 id = "status"> Printer Status Function </h3>

-    This function gets the printer status.
+    The PAPPL status callback is used to update the printer state, supply levels, and/or ready media for the printer:

+    ```c
     bool pcl_status(
         pappl_printer_t *printer
     )
+    ```

     The Printer Status Function receives only one argument and that is the printer.
 It returns true on success and false on failure.

+    The callback can open a connection to the printer using the `papplPrinterOpenDevice` function.

 <h2 id="non-raster"> Add Support for Non-Raster Printers</h2>